maziac/DeZog/documentation/Usage.md

 With DeZog you have the option to use different remotes.
 They are distinguished via the "remoteType":
-- "zsim": Internal ZX Simulator
+- "zsim": Internal Z80 Simulator
 - "zrcp": ZEsarUX (or ZesaruxExt)
 - "serial": ZX Next connected via serial.